 Jenny’s flock of 150 or so sheep are an Island Descendent/Coopworth/Romney mix, a hardy breed well adapted to island life.
 They graze out in the open, thriving on green island grasses and mineral-rich seaweeds.
 This island life style produces beautiful soft, clean, ‘fog-washed’ fleeces.

 Wild as they are, the sheep prefer the island to themselves, barely tolerating seasonal visits from their shepherds.
 In May the Wakeman family daily check on the ewes as they lamb.
 In June with the help of family and friends, the sheep are rounded up, the new lambs are checked, the ewes are sheared, and the rams removed to their own island for the summer.
 In November the sheep are rounded up once again, and the ram lambs come off the island, bound for market.
 In early December the rams go back with the ewes for breeding, starting the cycle anew.

 Located in the woods of Downeast Maine just a few miles inland from Nash Island, Starcroft Fiber Mill is our small family owned and operated spinning mill where we process the wool from Nash Island into handcrafted yarns and felting fibers.

-Every lock passes through our hands-- from shearing to washing, carding, and spinning—from fleece to finished yarn.
+Every lock passes through our hands -- staring with shearing and finishing with skeins of yarn.
 With each step we strive to produce quality handcrafted yarns and felting fibers that honor and preserve Jenny’s legacy and bring our unique local Maine fiber traditions to you.

-Maine has a centuries old tradition of raising sheep on it's uninhabited costal islands.
-One such island off the coast of Downeast Maine is where the story of Nash Island Wool began nearly 100 years ago...
+Maine has a centuries old tradition of raising sheep on its uninhabited costal islands.
+One such island off the coast of Downeast Maine is where the story of Nash Island Wool began over 100 years ago...